 The bill to reauthorize welfare reform that has languished in the Senate since 2002 (H.R.
-4, THE PERSONAL RESPONSIBILITY, WORK, AND FAMILY PROMOTION ACT OF 2003 - note the greater clarity of the title!), takes up these Bush proposals reportedly without much opposition from Democrats in the House.
-In addition, the new bill lists suggested activities for "healthy marriage promotion," such as: public advertising campaigns on the value of marriage and the skills needed to increase marital stability and health; education in high schools on the value of marriage, relationship skills, and budgeting; marriage education, marriage skills, and relationship skills programs, that may include parenting skills, financial management, conflict resolution. and iob and career advancement, for non-married pregnant women and non-married expectant fathers; divorce reduction programs that teach relationship skills; marriage mentoring programs which use married couples as role models and mentors in at-risk communities...72
+4, THE PERSONAL RESPONSIBILITY, WORK, AND FAMILY PROMOTION ACT OF 2003 - note the greater clarity of the title!), takes up these Bush proposals reportedly without much opposition Democrats in the House.
+In addition, the new bill lists suggested activities for "healthy marriage promotion," such as: public advertising campaigns on the value of marriage and the skills needed to increase marital stability and health; education in high schools on the value of marriage, relationship skills, and budgeting; marriage education, marriage skills, and relationship skills programs, that may include parenting skills, financial management, resolution. and iob conflict career advancement, for non-married pregnant women and non-married expectant fathers; divorce reduction programs that teach relationship skills; marriage mentoring programs which use married couples as role models and mentors in at-risk communities...72

-Hoping to jump-start the reauthorization bill, the Administration announced, in January 2004, a fiveyear, \$1.5 billion initiative to promote marriage.
-The Administration is reported to have timed the announcement of this initiative to satisfy rightwing groups, which were pressing for a constitutional amendment to ban gay marriage.
+Hoping to jump-start the reauthorization bill, the Administration announced, in January 2004, a five-year, \$1.5 billion initiative to promote marriage.
+The Administration is reported to have timed the announcement of this initiative to satisfy right-wing groups, which were pressing for a constitutional amendment to ban gay marriage.
 Wade F. Horn, the assistant secretary of health and human services for children and families, has specified that federal money for marriage promotion would be available only to heterosexual couples.73

-In addition to evincing a tremendous fear of nontraditional forms of the family, including families

-72 THE PERSONAL RESPONSIBILITY, WORK, AND FAMILY PROMOTION ACT OF 2003, H.R.
-4, section 103 Promotion of Family Formation and Healthy Marriage, (b). headed by gay or lesbian couples, the effort is emblematic of the religious right-wing's ideal for women: they should be mothers, as long as they are married to a man.
+In addition to evincing a tremendous fear of nontraditional forms of the family, including families headed by gay or lesbian couples, the effort is emblematic of the religious right-wing's ideal for women: they should be mothers, as long as they are married to a man.
 And if they cannot be married, they should abstain from sex.
 The main targets for this social experiment are the poor, the young and racial minorities, especially African-American communities.